Transmitting on 2200 meters using WSPR Digital mode.

 Testing on 137 KHz 5 smaller coils used!

 A different configuration for 137 KHz only one coil in use!

 TRANSMITTING ON 75 KHZ

 Five coils in series for 75.5 KHz !
 Coil enclosure now has side panels as seen in our Photo Gallery.

-The remote tuner uses 60nF for tuning.
-The white mounting material used for mounting capacitors and other components is 1 inch thick UHMW polyethylene.
-This helps to stop high voltage arcing to the steel back panel in the enclosure.
+The remote tuner uses 60 nF of capacitance for tuning.
+The white mounting material used for mounting the capacitors and other components is a one inch thick UHMW polyethylene.
+This stops high voltage arcing to the steel back panel in the enclosure.
 I hope you enjoy the Photo Gallery.
-I have so many photos to load it will take months to complete!
-At the top of the page, the 2015 - 2017

 MF-LF sites of interest:

 VE7SL BLOG - "Homebrewing and Operating Adventures From 2200m to Nanowaves": http://ve7sl.blogspot.ca/